Nagios Plugins

 Prerequisites

-Install the plugins you want to run.
-Most distributions provide packages:
+Install the Nagios plugins or other Nagios-compatible scripts that you want Netdata to run.

 # Debian/Ubuntu